pyside/pyside2-setup/README.rst

       $ python setup.py bdist_egg --standalone

 #.
-After the successful build, the distribution can be found in sub-folder ``dist``.
+After the successful build, install the distribution with easy_install
-   Install the distribution with easy_install and run the post-install script:
+   and run the post-install script:

    ::